Knaeckebrothero/Advanced-LLM-Chat/README.md

 - npm (v8.x or higher)
 - Python 3.8+ (for backend mockup)
 - Angular CLI (`npm install -g @angular/cli`)
+- A Replicate API token (for LLM functionality) - get one at https://replicate.com

 ## Installation